HayaAbdullahM/Machine-Learning-Classification/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin feature-branch`)
 5. Create a new Pull Request

+## Acknowledgements 🙏

+Special thanks to Kaggle and the dataset contributor for providing the Student Mental health dataset.